skiselev/diy-prusa-i3-mk3-bear/README.md

 ### Procuring Parts and Materials

-* Procure the parts and the materials according to the [Bill of Materials](#bill-of-materials) section below
+* Purchase the parts and the materials according to the [Bill of Materials](#bill-of-materials) section below
 * Print required 3D printed tools and parts as listed below
   * Note the print priority:
     * Priority 1 parts are required for assembling the printer